cqdetdev/plugin/docs/plugin-architecture.md

 Events carry minimal data required for action correlation (player UUID, name, coordinates).
 Plugins can correlate responses with `EventEnvelope.event_id` if desired.

+### Event cancellation and mutation

+Some Dragonfly callbacks expose a `Context` (for cancellation) and pointer arguments (for mutation) — for example, chat messages (`*string`), block break drops (`*[]item.Stack`), and XP values (`*int`).
+When such an event is routed through the manager, the server waits for subscribed plugins to reply with `EventResult` messages.
+The host applies each result in order:

+* `cancel = true` triggers `ctx.Cancel()` on the Dragonfly handler, preventing the default behaviour.
+* `chat` mutations replace the in-flight chat message so that later plugins and the base server see the updated value.
+* `block_break` mutations may override the drop list (item name/meta/count pairs) and/or the XP reward.

+Results are optional; plugins that do not need to influence the outcome can simply skip sending an `EventResult` for that event.

 ## 5. Actions

 Plugins can request server side changes by sending an `ActionBatch`: